GISMentors/qgis-plugins/publish_plugin.rst

 You can publish your plugin in `official QGIS Plugin repository
 <https://plugins.qgis.org/plugins/>`__.
 Plugin must fulfill basic
-requirements (GNU GPL license, English-friendly, documentation included).
+requirements (GNU GPL license, documentation included).
 You can upload the plugin at https://plugins.qgis.org/accounts/login/?next=/plugins/add/.
 Note that it can take few days when your plugin will be approved by the moderators.